hamedsabzian/BackendChallenge/README.md

 Several optimizations were applied to ensure the efficient processing of flight data:

 - **Efficient Flight Data Retrieval**:
-  - The database indexed are designed based on the query of retrieving flights based on an agency interesting routes, so the query is executed in a reasonable time.
+   The database indexed are designed based on the query of retrieving flights based on an agency interesting routes, so the query is executed in a reasonable time.

 - **Dictionary Lookup**:
-  - Flights are grouped by a composite key (`airline_id`, `origin_city_id`, `destination_city_id`) and stored in a dictionary.
+   Flights are grouped by a composite key (`airline_id`, `origin_city_id`, `destination_city_id`) and stored in a dictionary.
 This allows for fast lookups when comparing flights, minimizing the need for repeated iterations over large collections.

 - **Parallel Processing**:
-  - The use of `Parallel.ForEach` with a defined `MaxDegreeOfParallelism` allows concurrent processing of flight data.
+   The use of `Parallel.ForEach` with a defined `MaxDegreeOfParallelism` allows concurrent processing of flight data.
 This reduces the overall execution time, especially when handling large datasets.

 - **Thread-Safe Data Storage**:
-  - The use of `ConcurrentBag` for storing detected flight changes ensures thread-safe access during parallel execution without the overhead of locks, enhancing performance in a multi-threaded environment.
+   The use of `ConcurrentBag` for storing detected flight changes ensures thread-safe access during parallel execution without the overhead of locks, enhancing performance in a multi-threaded environment.

 These optimizations collectively improve the performance and scalability of the flight change detection algorithm.

 ### Others
-  - Use `EFCore.BulkExtensions` to speed up to importing data from the CSV files.
+  - Using `EFCore.BulkExtensions` to speed up importing data from the CSV files.
-  - Use the Decorator pattern to store the result of the change detection algorithm into a file.
+  - Saving the change detection algorithm into a file via Decorator pattern instead of modifying the main service.
-  - Use a configuration file (`appsettings.json`) to store the settings.
+  - Displaying the algorithm execution metrics into a proxy class.
-  - Config and use the dotnet diagnostic logging feature.
+  - Using `appsettings.json` to store the settings.
-  - Separate the algorithm measurement from the main service by proxy pattern
+  - Using dotnet diagnostic logging feature.
-  - Reading the data from CSV files and importing them into the database as a pipeline instead of reading all items at the first and then importing to the database (to optimize memory usage)
+  - Reading the initial data from CSV files and importing them into the database as a pipeline instead of reading all items at the first and then importing to the database (to optimize memory usage).
   - Converting the result to CSV format and writing them into the CSV file like the importing style (previous item).